Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ar/learn-balance-transfers.md

 sidebar_label: How to transfer Balances
 ---

 Balance transfers are used to send balance from one account to another account.
-To start transferring balances, we will begin by using [AXIASolar-JS Apps][].
+To start transferring balances, we will begin by using [AXIA-JS Apps][].
 This guide assumes that you've already [created an account](learn-account-generation) and have some funds that will be transferred.

-## AXIASolar-JS Apps
+## AXIA-JS Apps

-> NOTE: In this walkthrough we will be using the AXIASolar network.
+> NOTE: In this walkthrough we will be using the AXIA network.
 If you would like to switch to AXIALunar or a different network, you can change it by clicking the top left navigation dropdown and selecting a different network.

-Let's begin by opening [AXIASolar-JS Apps][].
+Let's begin by opening [AXIA-JS Apps][].
 There are two ways to make a balance transfer:

 1. By using the "Transfer" tab in the "Accounts" dropdown (located on the top navigational menu).
 2. Clicking the "send" button while in the "Accounts" page.